 Chattanooga State offers a number of short training programs for which a Certificate of Advancement is awarded.
 Many employers recognize these certificates as appropriate documentation for employment or for professional development credit.
-Certificates of Advancement, however, must not be confused with other credentials awarded by the College-Associate Degrees, Technical Certificates and Industrial Technology Certificates.
+Certificates of Advancement, however, must not be confused with other credentials awarded by the College: Associate Degrees (Associate of Arts, Associate of Science, and Associate of Applied Science), Technical Certificates of Credit, and clock hour programs offered through Chattanooga State's Industrial Technology Division-Technical Certificate of Completion Diplomas and Technical Certificates of Proficiency.
 Because Certificates of Advancement are not part of Chattanooga State's official academic inventory, no notation of the certificate will appear on the student's transcript.
 However, the transcript will show all courses taken, including those used for the certificate.
-In many cases, courses required for a Certificate of Advancement can be applied toward an Associate Degree or Technical Certificate.
+In many cases, courses required for a Certificate of Advancement can be applied toward an Associate Degree or Technical Certificate of Credit.